suggestionsbot/suggestions-docs/docs/docs/commands.md

 ```
 ,staffsuggest <suggestion>
 ```
 Submit a new suggestion for staff members to vote.
 These suggestions go in the set staff suggestions channel.
-This feature is specific to staff members of a Discord and is meant for interal voting without the need for a second Discord bot.
+This feature is specific to staff members of a Discord and is meant for voting without the need for a second Discord bot.

 ### Stats Command
 ```